Nuts for Soapnuts!

 After wandering off and forgetting that the little bag was soaking, I came back after 20 minutes and saw this, a soapy looking liquid.

 I dumped the entire contents of the bowl into my washing machine with a load of darks.
-I also tossed in a few scent beads.
+You can add some essential oil for scent if you want.

 When the wash was done, everything looked nice and clean and smelled good.
 There had been a couple of “work shirts” in the load, which were a real test of the cleaning ability.
 They came out smelling clean.